CaptainLupa/Atom3D/VULKAN_VER/VulcanNotes.md

 ## `setupDebugMessenger`

-- Creates a `VkDebugUtilsMessengerEXT` object for Vulkan API error logging.
+- Creates a `vk::DebugUtilsMessengerEXT` object for Vulkan API error logging.
 - Severity and Type bits can be seen in `populateDebugMessengerCreateInfo` method.

 ## `debugCallback`